Mark Hudson (musician)

-Mark Jeffery Anthony Hudson (born August 23, 1951) is an American musician, record producer and songwriter based in both Los Angeles and New York City.
-After first rising to prominence as a performer, songwriter and TV personality in the 1970s as a member of the Hudson Brothers trio, Hudson achieved independent success as record producer and songwriter, working with a broad variety of artists including Cher, Ringo Starr, Aerosmith, Scorpions, Ozzy Osbourne, Hanson, Harry Nilsson, and the Baha Men.
+Mark Jeffery Anthony Hudson (born August 23, 1951) is an American musician, record producer, actor and songwriter based in both Los Angeles and New York City.
+After first rising to prominence as a performer, songwriter and TV personality in the 1970s as a member of the Hudson Brothers trio, Hudson achieved independent success as record producer and songwriter, working with a broad variety of artists including Cher, Ringo Starr, Aerosmith, Scorpions, Ozzy Osbourne, Hanson, Harry Nilsson and the Baha Men.

 Music

 With Aerosmith

 Hudson co-wrote the Grammy award-winning Aerosmith hit "Livin' on the Edge" in 1993, and has since co-written a total of 12 Aerosmith songs.
 He co-produced their 2001 album Just Push Play, co-writing six of the album's twelve songs.

 Hudson, along with Steven Tyler, Joe Perry, Paul Santo, and Marti Frederiksen, make up an informal collective of songwriters, musicians and producers known as the "Boneyard Boys", considered responsible for Aerosmith's creative process.